Miguel-Dorta/web-msg-handler/README.md

 The request must be made to the URL `/<ID>` where `<ID>` is the site ID of the config.json.
 This request must:
 * Have a valid ID
 * Be a POST request
-* Have a header with key "Content-Type" and value "application/json"
+* Have a header with key "Content-Type" and value that contains "application/json"

 The request must be a JSON that contains the following fields:
 * "name"